Why stacking 7 tools costs more than an integrated solution

 - 7 authentication systems to manage

-- Account creation and deletion in each tool with every HR movement
+- Create and delete accounts in each tool for each HR movement

 - 7 different security policies to maintain

-- 7 times more risk of a breach if a former employee retains access
+- 7 times greater risk of breach if a former employee retains access

-- 7 different contacts in case of a problem
+- 7 different contacts in the event of a problem

 - 7 help centers with their own logic